Wildlife

 Typical Arizona habitatMadrean evergreen woodland and semidesert grassland communities; typically found in rocky, wooded canyons and adjacent slopes

-How to identify an Arizona snake from a safe distance
+How to identify an Arizona snake

 Start with the habitat and region.
 A snake in a sandy Lower Colorado River Valley wash gives you a different shortlist than a snake in a wet sky island canyon or a high-elevation pine forest.